Telecommunications Fiber Optic Engineering Technician - Technical Diploma

 Program Outcomes

-- Learn utility system safety terminology, definitions, and practices.
-Define safety responsibility, rules and regulations.
+- Implement utility system safety terminology, definitions, and practices.
+Define safety responsibility, rules and regulations

-- Develop the knowledge, skills, process, and understanding of basic surveying principles, instruments in the field, making computations, and generating computerized maps.
+- Use skills, process, and understanding of basic surveying principles, instruments in the field, making computations, and generating computerized maps.

 - Demonstrate experience consistent with projects in industry.
 Students will learn how to field buried cable projects to aerial projects and also learn industry equipment that operates on these projects.

-- Apply different methods of data collection and data management for Telecommunications projects.
+- Execute different methods of data collection and data management for Telecommunications projects.

-- Carry out data transfer from field collection and creating a product using AutoCAD that a utility crew would use to place the communications facility.
+- Carry out data transfer from field collection and creating a product that a utility crew would use to place the communications facility

-- Apply skills to splice, test, and troubleshoot a fiber optic network in real-world scenarios from the main distribution node to the end node.
+- Carry out splicing, testing, and troubleshooting a fiber optic network in real-world scenarios from the main distribution node to the end node.

 - Discuss the differences between analog and data transmissions.